NokTNL/Library-App/README.md

 - Styled in plain *CSS* (flexbox wrap)

 ## Features to be added:
-- Use CSS grid for layout (flexbox wrap can't do centering very well)
+- Use CSS grid for layout (alternative to using flexbox wrap + centering)
 - Fancier styling!

 [Inspired by this Odin Project lesson](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).